-The appliance is fitted with a versatile multifuel grate and the appliance has been tested and approved burning dry, well-seasoned logs or Ancit smokeless fuel with the optional solid fuel kit fitted.
-These are the recommended fuels.
-For other fuels please contact the manufacturer for advice.
-Petroleum coke must never but burnt on this appliance.
+The appliance has been tested and approved burning dry, well-seasoned logs.
+This is the recommended fuel.
+For any other fuels please contact the manufacturer for advice.
+Warning!- Petroleum coke fuels or household waste must not be burnt on this appliance.